vipulDessai/game-development-notes/zbrush/tool/tool.md

 - now we are ready to apply dynamesh and apply it (watch tutorial - https://zclassroom.com/zclassroom/lesson/subdividing - 02:48)
 - check `freeze sub division levels`
   - now the zbrush should recalculate or merge the details

+### dynamesh

+used for blockout, same as remesh in blender

+- enable from tool -> geometry -> dynamesh -> dynamesh
+- later hold ctrl and drag and release mouse

+#### maintain polygroups without merging

+- enable tool -> geometry -> dynamesh -> groups

 # masking